fornitsumfornis/Terminal-Metal/README.md

 git clone https://github.com/fornitsumfornis/Terminal-Metal.git

-cd Terminal-Metal
+cd Terminal-Metal-Master

-chmod 755 metal.py
+chmod 755 metal

-sudo mv metal.py /usr/local/bin
+sudo mv metal /usr/local/bin

 Alternatively there is an install script that can be run that should install icons to the desktop and the menu.
 Upon downloading...